dice22/Mobile-Boss-Level/README.md

-# Mobile-Boss-Level
+# 371FinalProject
-Final project for Mobile App Design class
+Final Project for CS 371- intro to mobile computing